PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 ### Testing the DZ60 PCB

 Prior to soldering, I tested the PCB using the [keyboard tester website](http://www.keyboardtester.com/) and a pair of tweezers to confirm that each individual key registered.
-This also allowed me to become familiar with the soldering point locations.
+This also allowed me to become familiar with the soldering points.

 <img src="/images/dz60_build/switch_test.jpg" />

-Using the [keyboard tester website](http://www.keyboardtester.com/) made it easy to track and confirm each switch was pressed.
+The [keyboard tester website](http://www.keyboardtester.com/) also made it easy to track and confirm each switch.
 You could also test inside a text editor, but the visual feedback made the process very quick.

 <img src="/images/dz60_build/keyboard_tester.jpg" />

 ### Determine Switch Layout

-After testing the board, I verified location of switches for the layout I wanted by placing switches on the plate without fully inserting them and resting the keycaps on top.
-This allowed me to verify which soldering points to use for the bottom row and wide modifier keys.
+After testing the PCB, I verified switch placement for my desired layout by placing them on the plate and resting the keycaps on top.
+I then verified which soldering points to use for the bottom row and wide modifier keys.

 ### Place Stabilizers

 Once I knew where each of the switches would be placed, I installed the stabilizers on the PCB.
 The feet of the stabilizers have a tab on one side and clips on the other.
-Orient the stabilizers on the PCB such that the tab hooks in the large hole and press it down until it clips expand in the small hole.
+Orient the stabilizers on the PCB such that the tab hooks in the large hole and press it down until the clips expand in the small hole.

 <img src="/images/dz60_build/place_stabilizers.jpg" />